 Not a great deal happens in Top Gun, a virile slice of Hollywood trash set at a flight school for US Navy fighter pilots in the mid 1980’s.
 Tom Cruise is Pete ‘Maverick’ Mitchell, a cocky hotshot pilot with an eye for the ladies and a reckless”need for speed“.
-Directed by Tony Scott, the film has a music video sensibility that is celebrated as equally as it is scorned.
-Like many of the iconic ’80’s throwaways (Dirty Dancing, Roadhouse..etc), it survives more as an emblem of the times; a comfort blanket reminisce, a prism through which to look back fondly at a decade that revelled in the joy of renewed excess.
-It’s also soft porn for lovers military hardware, with a fun balance of homoerotic subtexts dotted around for added charm.
+Directed by Tony Scott, the film has a music video sensibility that is celebrated as readily as it is chastised.
+Like many of the iconic ’80’s throwaways (Dirty Dancing, Roadhouse..etc), it survives more as an emblem of the times – a comfort blanket reminisce, a prism through which to look back fondly at a decade that revelled in the joy of renewed excess.
+It’s also soft porn for lovers military hardware, with a fun balance of homoerotic subtext dotted around for added charm.

 There’s also a strong argument for it being rubbish.
 Away from the impressive aerial dogfights, the script celebrates the we-think-we’re-cool attitude of teenagers laughing behind the teacher’s back.
 The sight of elite fighter pilots teasing each other like high-school freshmen is meant to capture the competitive atmosphere of young men at the peak of their game, but it renders many of the characters annoying.
 But then, that’s the cynical high road, and I never felt that way when I was 15.
 You can choose to enjoy Top Gun.